 Ever wonder why rats love to hang out in our homes?
 It’s because we provide them with the best possible living conditions.
 When you give a rat a natural home, it’s early in its life cycle.
 In the wild, its teeth haven’t fully developed, and it is still growing and maturing.
 Our own homes are the perfect place for a rat to do this too.
 We provide them with unlimited access to food and water.
 If you want to minimize damage to your house, consider adding a few rat-proofing measures.
 This is why we must clean our homes regularly.
 Furthermore, these common pests are cunning creatures that can enter a building or home through the smallest opening or crack and take up very little space inside.
 Mice can fit through openings as small as a nickel!
 If you suspect a pest infestation in your home, call a licensed exterminator in california (or elsewhere) right away to inspect and treat the problem.

 Rats are big-time pests in our cities, but there are a few reasons why rats love our homes just as much as we do.
 First, you know they’re in your house, and that’s comforting.
 Second, they eat, and that’s just as comforting.
 Third, they cause a lot of damage, and that’s a lot of money lost.
 If you prefer DIY methods that you find online to get rid of rats, then you may want to give them a shot.
 As a matter of fact, if you have one or two rats, you can probably deal with them on your own.
-However, rat populations are usually much larger than expected, and they multiply quite rapidly if food and water are available.
-Then again, some people really like rats.
+But then you could end up with rat dead bodies on your property.
+Thankfully, that part could be taken care of by a Richardson Wildlife Removal company or a similar company near you, if you don’t want to do it yourself.
+Also, keep in mind that while one or two rats may not seem like a big problem, rat populations in any given place are usually much larger than expected, and they multiply quite rapidly if food and water are available.

 While you may not want to admit it, there are certain things about your home that rats are crazy about.
 For example, rats are drawn to the sweet smells of your food and the noises that you make when you’re eating.
 These kinds of things are important for rats to know because they both help them learn more about you and make you more likely to feed them.